miekg/mmark.nl/content/syntax/index.md

 Mmark uses the citation syntax from Pandoc: `[@RFC2535]`, the citation can either be informative (default) or normative, this can be indicated by using the `?` or `!` modifier:
 `[@!RFC2535]`.
-Use `[@-RFC1000]` to add the citation to the references, but suppress the output in the document.
+To suppress a citation use `[@-RFC1000]`.
+It will still be added the citation to the references, but not show up in the document.

-The last seen modifier determines the final type.
+The first seen modifier determines the type (suppressed, normative or informative).

 Multiple citation can separated with a semicolon: `[@RFC1034; @RFC1035]`.

-If you reference an RFC or I-D the reference will be added automatically.
+If you reference an RFC or I-D the reference will be added automatically (no need to muck about with an `<reference>` block.

 For I-Ds you may want to add a draft sequence number, which can be done as such: `[@?I-D.blah#06]`.
 If you reference an I-D *without* a sequence number it will create a reference to the *last* I-D in